Reflections on a Time of Change

 $15,000 Annually TOTAL

-lthough the name on my account has however changed from Betsy Elfers to Betsy Meyer.
+All these funds can continue going through UPC in the same way, although the name on my account has however changed from Betsy Elfers to Betsy Meyer.
 If you would like to continue your monthly support for the coming year, please let me know so I can do a bit of planning.
 Thank you so much for your support!
 I will be in Loskop doing home visits on Thursday, and I look forward to reconnecting with the HBC volunteers and the work they’re doing there to support the sick and orphaned.
 I’ll send out a new update about how they’re doing, the people they’re assisting sooner now that life has settled down more.